 Methi Matar Malai – No Onion No Garlic Recipe

 - Sort and wash Fenugreek (methi) leaves and chop using either food processor or knife and keep aside.

-- Soak cashews, Melon seeds and poppy seeds for 20 minutes in warm water and then grind with green chilies and ginger.
-Keep it aside.
+- Soak cashews, Melon seeds and poppy seeds for 20 minutes in warm water.

-- Heat 1 tbs ghee in a pan, add fenugreek leaves, green peas and paneer and sauté on medium heat.
+- Heat 1 tbs ghee in a pan.
+Add fenugreek leaves and green peas.
+Sauté on medium heat.